 While yachts, like most boats, depreciate over time, they still generally have a much higher than average value.
 Because of their high values, a standard boat insurance policy may not provide enough coverage for your vessel.

 - Bodily injury and property damage liability: Covers the costs associated with injuries or property damage you cause to another person, as well as legal fees.
-Note that if you have significant assets to protect, you want to be sure that your liability limits align with your financial profile.
 If the liability limits in your yacht insurance policy are not adequate to protect your assets from a lawsuit, you may want to consider buying an umbrella liability policy, which provides a much higher liability limit.

 - Collision coverage: Pays for damage to your boat after a collision with another boat or object.

 - Comprehensive coverage: Covers non-collision damage or loss, including theft, fire, vandalism, or damage caused by an object other than another boat.

-- Medical payments coverage will pay for medical expenses and funeral expenses for anyone on that is injured, entering, leaving or while on your boat.
+- Medical payments coverage: Covers medical expenses and funeral expenses for anyone on that is injured, entering, leaving or while on your boat.

-- Equipment and personal effects coverage can help to repair or replace damaged or lost items such as gear, fishing equipment, cameras and other personal belongings.
+- Equipment and personal effects coverage: Pay to repair or replace damaged or lost items such as gear, fishing equipment, cameras, and other personal belongings.

-An independent agent in our network can work with you to determine the appropriate coverage for your needs.
+An independent agent can work with you to determine the appropriate coverage for your needs.
 Because these agents work with multiple insurance companies, they can help protect all of your interests with a broad range of insurance coverage, all from one agency office.